atifaziz/LinqPadless/README.md

 - Checks that referenced NuGet packages are installed.
 - Installs missing NuGet packages.
+- Sets `LINQPADLESS` environment variable to the compiler version.
-- Invoke the C# script using `csi.exe` and passes any remaining arguments.
+- Invokes the C# script using `csi.exe` and passes any remaining arguments.

 ## Usage Examples